 Whether or not to capitalise the word 'internet' provokes occasional debate.
 I used to capitalise and then Wired announced that they were not going to do so, I changed too.
 I figured they knew.
 However, I still see it capitalised in mainstream magazines and some clients insist on capitalising it.

 For capitalising Internet

-There are lots of internets (networks of networks) but only one Internet.
+- There are internets (networks of networks) but only one Internet.

-According to Wikipedia (not a wholly reliable source) The New York Times, Associated Press, Communications of the ACM and Time capitalise.
+- According to Wikipedia (not a wholly reliable source) The New York Times, Associated Press, Communications of the ACM and Time capitalise it.